anthonyrisinger/cga/6/cga+14.md

 ---

-*The shape of one—the geometric product—has revealed patterns and connections across mathematics and physics.
+*The shape of computation follows the shape of space.
 Whether these patterns reflect deep truth or useful organization remains an open and fascinating question.*